lih/BHR/curly/doc/getting-started.md

 results as before by running `curly main.curly +build`, or `curly main.curly +run`

-The configuration format pretty straightforward :
+The configuration format is pretty straightforward :

   - options are listed one per line.
 Blank lines are ignored, as are lines that start with a `#`{.curly}